CarlosQR/wikipediaGame/README.md

-# Wikipedia Game BETA 1
+# Wikipedia Game Beta 1
 A game where you go from one Wikipedia Page to another only clicking the links inside the page. by CQ

 # How to Play:<br />